-We caught up with Golan for this installment of Startup Spotlight, a regular GeekWire feature presented by Comcast Business.
+We caught up with Golan for this installment of Startup Spotlight, a regular GeekWire feature.

 Inspiration hit us when: We started investing some of our personal money in peer lending about two years ago.
 We loved the good returns and low risk it offered, but didn’t anticipate how time consuming it would be.
 We were tired of losing out on the best loans because we couldn’t act fast enough.